NCAR/DART/models/wrf/tutorial/README.md

 running this tutorial, you will be able to understand the major steps involved in setting up your own data assimilation (DA) experiments.
-However, you will need to do additional work before you can expect to have a fully functional WRFDART system, as some of the steps involved in this tutorial (in particular, the perturbation bank and the observation sequence files) are provided for you in order to simplify the process.
+However, you will need to do additional work before you can expect to have a fully functional WRF/DART system, as some of the steps involved in this tutorial (in particular, the perturbation bank and the observation sequence files) are provided for you in order to simplify the process.
 Furthermore, if you are not running on the UCAR/NCAR Cheyenne